 There is a video going around on FACEBOOK about a spider living under a girls skin.
 Very graphic and gross as there is a hole in her side and they are pulling some gross stuff out of The hole.
 This video is said to be a virus.

 There are two new Trojan Spam Viruses going around.
 Both are videos.
 One is about a man dropping his daughter to catch a ball and the other is about a spider living under a girl's skin .
 DO NOT OPEN EITHER OF THEM !!
 Please repost !!!WARNING!!!

 Origins: In a phishing scam similar to the Casey Anthony confession video hoax, in July 2011 messages were spread via Facebook entreating those of a prurient bent to examine a video showing a spider under a girl's skin.

-A later version of the scam offers a link to a video of a father who dropped his daughter to catch a foul ball at a baseball game.
-While there is video of such an occurrence,
+A later version of the scam offered a link to a video of a father who dropped his daughter to catch a foul ball at a baseball game.
+While there was video of such an occurrence,

-the link offered in the Facebook phishing scam actually takes those who click it to the "spider under a girl's skin" con.
+the link offered in the Facebook phishing scam actually took those who clicked it to the "spider under a girl's skin" con.

 While such forms of phishing are not themselves viruses or trojans, they do sometimes entice the unwary into unwittingly downloading viruses or trojans via clickjacking — items labeled as one thing turn out to be very different things (e.g. the "Play" button mentioned above that instead grants permission for the scam to send notifications about the video to the dupe's contact list).
 While sometimes those "very different things" might be survey scams, at others they will be malware intended for installation on the user's computer.
 Therefore, it's a mistake to assume all buttons labeled "Play" or "Confirm" actually are what they appear to be.